CATEMA® System System Description

 Security

-The application implements the Secure Socket Layer "SSL" security technology with 256 bit encryption to protect information entered and extracted.
-This technology is currently the preferred method of protection for most web-based transactions.
-The CATEMA® System adheres to all regulations and guidelines relating to information privacy.
+The application implements "SSL" encryption to protect information transmitted over the internet.
+The CATEMA® System adheres to FERPA guidelines relating to information privacy.
 Each user has specific access limitations based on user type, school/district affiliation, and user status.

 User Accounts and Login